Raising its head

 A certain Ramkamal Mukherjee was pleased though: 'Thank god unlike other actresses, Vidya didn't refuse to do this role.'

-What women want The confusing things girls do this, for some strange reason, became a topic of discussion for a while.
+The confusing things girls do this, for some strange reason, became a topic of discussion for a while.
 Among the more amusing examples shared: 'Running right back to the same man who continuously hurts her', 'using a handbag with no compartments and putting 136 items into it', 'cutting their hair and putting in extensions a week later' and 'seeing and liking the yellow one, picking out the red one, trying the black one, then buying the green one.'

-The last word From filmmaker Rajat Kapoor: 'Oh my God, white people love us.
+From filmmaker Rajat Kapoor: 'Oh my God, white people love us.
 White people love Bollywood!
 We are blessed!
 We have arrived!
 Oh please...'